Skip to main content

 Since COVID-19 is still circulating and it takes several weeks for a person to be considered fully immunized, it is generally recommended to start the vaccination process with the vaccine the child is currently eligible to receive even if it is a lower dose.

 If your child’s birthday occurs during the period between doses, the child will be offered the higher dose for their subsequent doses.
-The one exception is if your child started with the Pfizer vaccine at age 4 and then turns 5, they will still be given the third dose of the vaccine for younger children (3 micrograms).
+Two exceptions are worth noting.
+First, if your child started with the Pfizer vaccine at age 4 and then turns 5, they will still be given the third dose of the vaccine for younger children (3 micrograms).
+Second, if your child is moderately or severely immune compromised and they transition from 11 to 12 years of age during their dosing, they may finish with the original doses or the doses for their age.
+Talk with your child’s healthcare provider if you feel your child might be in this situation.

 What side effects will my child experience from the COVID-19 vaccine?